jasonsbeer/Amiga-2000-EATX/README.md

 3. Layout and route components using the ATX standard as a guide.
 4. Test it and make sure it works.

+## User Guide and Considerations
+Review [this information](userguide.md) to ensure a smooth and happy experience when assembling an Amiga 2000 EATX system.
+It will answer many questions and inform you as to the physical requirements of the Amiga 2000 EATX PCB, various Amiga plug in cards, etc.

 ## Ordering PCBs
 See information [here](PCB.md).